 Disembodied

-Super-8mm black and white film
+Super-8mm black and white film, silent

 Performance: 4 hours

-Super-8mm camera: Sasha Koura
+Camera: Sasha Koura

 Sponsorship: Paul Mitchell